-April 3 update from the Minnesota Board of Animal Health: 2023 HPAI wave begins less than four months since last detection in Minnesota
+October 11 update from the Minnesota Board of Animal Health: HPAI confirmed in Meeker County turkey flock

 Please refer to the MBAH for up-to-date information and resources in other languages.

-Our guidelines to reduce avian flu for backyard flock and commercial flock owners remain the same as in 2022:
+Guidelines to reduce avian flu for backyard flock and commercial flock owners:

 - Minimize, prevent and eliminate any contact you or your birds have with wild waterfowl.